-Issu es (and Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact II.
-AGRICULTURE AND FORESTRY RESOURCES - In determining whether impacts to agricultural resource refer to the California Agricultural Land Evaluation and Dept. of Conservation as an optional model to use in a determining whether impacts to forest resources, inclu agencies may refer to information compiled by the Cal the state's inventory of forest land, including the Fores Assessment project; and forest carbon measurement of California Air Resources Board.
-Would the project: l Site Assessm assessing impa iding timberlan ifornia Departr it and Range A ent Model (1997) (acts on agriculture d, are significant e nent of Forestry ar ssessment Project orepared by the and farmland.
-I nvironmental e nd Fire Protection t and the Fores e California n ffects, lead on regarding t Legacy a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? \boxtimes d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? \boxtimes
+Issu es (and Supporting Information Sources): Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact II.
+AGRICULTURE AND FORESTRY RESOURCES - In determining whether impacts to agricultural resource refer to the California Agricultural Land Evaluation and Dept. of Conservation as an optional model to use in a determining whether impacts to forest resources, incluagencies may refer to information compiled by the California State's inventory of forest land, including the Forest Assessment project; and forest carbon measurement rollifornia Air Resources Board.
+Would the project: Site Assessments Steessing impaiding timberland fornia Department and Range A ent Model (1997) p cts on agriculture a d, are significant e nent of Forestry an ssessment Project orepared by the and farmland.
+In nvironmental ef d Fire Protection and the Foresi California n fects, lead on regarding t Legacy a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? \boxtimes